Dobbs v. Jackson Women's Health Organization: Constitutional right

-The U.S. Supreme Court ruled in Roe v.
-Wade, a 1973 landmark decision, that a right to privacy within the scope of the Fourteenth Amendment to the U.S. Constitution included a woman's qualified right to terminate her pregnancy.
-The Court partly reaffirmed this in Planned Parenthood v.
-Casey, a 1992 case that also struck down Roe's pregnancy trimester framework in favor of a fetal viability standard, typically 23 or 24 weeks into pregnancy.
-Casey held that laws that restrict abortion before the fetus is viable and laws that create an undue burden on women seeking abortions that place a "substantial obstacle" are unconstitutional under the Due Process Clause given a woman's right to "substantive due process" under the Fourteenth Amendment.
-The Court also ruled that this right is not absolute, must be balanced with possible government interest, and may be affected by medical advancements that allow premature babies to survive at younger gestational ages.
+The viability line has been a major point of controversy in the abortion debate.
+It was partly reaffirmed in Planned Parenthood v.
+Casey, a 1992 case that struck down Roe's pregnancy trimester framework in favor of the fetal viability standard, typically 23 or 24 weeks into pregnancy.
+Casey held that laws that restrict abortion before the fetus is viable and laws that create an undue burden on women seeking abortions and place a "substantial obstacle" are unconstitutional, while acknowledging that viability was a shifting standard that could change with advances in medical technology.